-The first time I heard the term “solopreneur,” I instantly knew the meaning, because it captured the essence of what I’d been doing many years.
+The first time I heard the term “Solopreneur,” I instantly knew the meaning, because it captured the essence of what I’d been doing for many years.

-In 2010, solopreneur was just emerging in the language, and it was the perfect word to use in the name for this website.
+In 2010, Solopreneur was just emerging in the language, and it was the perfect word to use in the name for this website.
 Since then, the use of solopreneur has taken off.
-For example, “solopreneur” or “solopreneurs” used to appear in tweets less than five times per day.
-Now it’s more than 50 times per day.
+For example, ‘Solopreneur” or “Solopreneurs” used to appear in tweets less than five times per day.
+Now it’s more than 50 times per day and growing.

-Nobody seems to know the origin of the term, but below are three solopreneur definitions that I like.
+Nobody seems to know the origin of the term, but below are a couple of Solopreneur definitions that I like: